insum-labs/starter-project-template/templates/README.md

 # Project Code Templates

 This folder contains code templates for use for your project.
-Some started templates are provided and should be adjusted, removed, etc depending on your project needs.
+Some starter templates are provided and should be adjusted for each project.

 Most of the templates have a keyword `CHANGEME` in them that can easily be replaced with the name of the object being created.
 [Vistual Studio Code](https://code.visualstudio.com/) has a [`multi-cursor`](https://code.visualstudio.com/docs/editor/codebasics#_multiple-selections-multicursor) selection shortcut that will allow for quick text replacement.